MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/storage/remote-share-provider.md

 description: "Learn how the new Remote Share Provider helps to store large volumes of data."
 ---

+[!INCLUDE[appliesto-xxx-xxx-xxx-SUB-xxx-md](../includes/appliesto-xxx-xxx-xxx-SUB-xxx-md.md)]

 # Remote Share Provider

-[!INCLUDE[appliesto-xxx-xxx-xxx-SUB-xxx-md](../includes/appliesto-xxx-xxx-xxx-SUB-xxx-md.md)]

-With organizations increasingly using SharePoint for rich contents rather than normal documents, the storage requrirements have grown multifold.
-Administrators must regularly review and cleanup contents in the SharePoint.
-By default, all the structured content such as metadata, or unstructured content such as files, are stored in content databases in the SQL sever attached to SharePoint Server.
+With organizations increasingly using SharePoint for rich contents rather than normal documents, the storage requirements have grown multifold.
+Administrators must regularly review and clean up contents in the SharePoint.
+By default, all the structured content such as metadata, or unstructured content such as files, are stored in content databases in the SQL server attached to SharePoint Server.
 Unstructured data in SharePoint are stored in content database as Binary Large Object (BLOB) and they are immutable.

 In SharePoint 2013, Remote BLOB Storage (RBS) was created in SQL server to offload BLOBs from content database.
 SharePoint server supports both FILESTREAM provider.
 SharePoint Server provides a reasonable and easy to use storage solution to the IT administrators to lower down the overall cost of SharePoint deployment in on-premise environments.